spotify/confidence-resolver-rust/openfeature-provider/java/README.md

 ## Credentials

 You need a **Client Secret** for flag resolution and authentication with Confidence.
 This can be obtained from your Confidence dashboard.
+The local resolve providers only work with credentials specifically scoped for `BACKEND` integrations.

 ## Sticky Resolve